trtd56/RFCX/docs/last_solution.md

 *※I think this part is not important.
 Team member Ahmet skips this part.*

-This stage makes shift the model's ImageNet weight to this competition's spectrogram.
+This stage transfers learning from Imagenet to spectograms.

 Theo Viel's npz dataset can be regarded as 128x3751 size image.
 I cut to 512 by this image in sound point from t_min and t_max.
 I train this image by tp_train and 30 sampled fp_train.

-Parameter:
+Parameters:
 - Adam
 - learning_rate=1e-3
 - CosineAnnealingLR(max_T=10)